These chocolate chip almond butter cookies are an alternative to a classic chocolate chip cookie. They’re free from; gluten, dairy & flour.

 In our house, the only cookies that are ever requested and eaten are Grandma Nancy’s chocolate chip cookies (and the macaroons from my last post).
-Grandma’s cookies are always the best but I’m continually on the search for a cookie that has something for everyone.
-A cookie that is allergy-friendly with nutrient dense ingredients.
-I think this cookie fits the bill.
+Grandma’s cookies are always the best but I’m always on the hunt for more options.

 Here is my version of chocolate chip almond butter cookies.
 They are flourless, made only with heart healthy almond butter and raw cacao powder.
 Dark chocolate chips are mixed into the batter, combined with a little vanilla and white vinegar.
 The small touch of vinegar brings out the natural flavors of the chocolate.
 And a little dark chocolate never hurt anyone.
 It actually has health benefits!